HSG-AIML/NeurIPS_2021-Weight_Space_Learning/README.md

 > einops: 0.3.0
 > umap-learn: 0.5.1

+## Modules
+The code for data preparation, representation learning and downstream task lies in `modules`.
+`checkpoints_to_datasets` contains the data preparation and dataset classes.
+As the datasets are pre-computed, code there is only for reference and to prevent file loading errors.
+`model_definition` contains the code for the models in our model zoos, the representation learning code, as well as the downstream task learners.
+> `model_defition/def_net.py`: definition of MLP and CNN models for model zoos.
+> `model_defition/def_simlcr_ae_module.py`: definition of self-supervised representation learning models.
+> `model_defition/def_simlcr_ae_trainable.py`: ray.tune trainable wrapper around the representation learning models.
+> `model_defition/components`: components of the representation learning models, notably `def_loss.py` which defines the losses.
+> `model_defition/downstream_tasks`: contains a generic downstream task learner, as well as implementations of the two baseline models.

 In order to use the local modules in ray.tune actors, navigate to modules and install the packages locall with `pip3 install -e .`

 # Run experiments
 Code for each experiment can be found in its own directory, e.g., `./21_mnist_seed/`.
 Run `python3 compute_baselines.py` to compute the baselines, and `python3 simclr_ae_xyz.py` to train a neural representation and compute downstream tasks.